simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 ### <a name="storage-of-kv-read-write-locations-and-reference-counting"></a> Storage of KV Read/Write Locations and Reference Counting

-For each open KV descriptor (hkey), the opaque hkey buffer is used by CFSTORE as an implementation storage area:
+For each open KV descriptor (hkey), the opaque hkey buffer is used an implementation storage area:

-- The hkey is used to store a cfstore_file_t data structure.
+- The hkey is used to store a `cfstore_file_t` data structure which includes the following attributes:
-- cfstore_file_t stores:
     - The KVID of the open KV.
     - The KV read location rlocation.
     - The KV write location wlocation.
-- The cfstore_file_t instances form nodes in the file_list linked list of open files.
+- The `cfstore_file_t` instances are nodes in the linked list of open files (`file_list`).
-- When a KV is opened multiple times (e.g. by multiple clients each accessing the same KV) then multiple cfstore_file_t entries will appear in the file_list with the same KVID.
+- When a KV is opened multiple times (e.g. by multiple clients each accessing the same KV) then multiple `cfstore_file_t` entries will appear in the `file_list` with the same KVID.
-- The file_list is used to generate a reference count of the number of open KV descriptors for a particular KV by counting the nodes with the KV KVID appearing in the file_list.
+- The `file_list` is used to generate a reference count of the number of open KV descriptors for a particular KV by counting the nodes with the same KVID appearing in the `file_list`.
-  In the case that a client deletes a KV, the KV is only deleted when the last open KV descriptor using the KV is closed, and the reference count falls to 0.
+  In the case that a client deletes a KV, the KV is only deleted when the last open KV descriptor using the KV is closed (i.e. remove from the `file_list`), and the reference count falls to 0.

-### <a name="creating-a-new-kv"></a> Creating a New KV
+### <a name="creating-a-new-kv"></a> Creating a New KV (CFSTORE Create() API Method)

 ![alt text](pics/ARM_MBED_SW_HLD_0001_kv_create.jpg "unseen title text") **Figure 8.
 Creating a New KV.**

 The above figure shows the operations performed to create a new KV.

-- Initially, there is a snapshot present which contains {KV1, KV2, KV3, KV4, KV5}.
+- Consider the situation where the snapshot contains KVs {KV1, KV2, KV3, KV4, KV5} (see the figure above).
-- When CFSTORE Create() is called, the key name and size of the KV are specified.
+- When CFSTORE Create() is called to create KV6, the key name and size of the KV are specified.
-    - A cfstore_file_t structure is allocated within the hkey buffer, or from a statically allocated SRAM pool of structures.
+    - A `cfstore_file_t` structure is initialised within the hkey buffer, and inserted into the `file_list`.
     - The size of the full TLV representation needed to store the KV is calculated from the supplied data i.e. `size = sizeof(header)+sizeof(tail)+key_name_length+value_data_length)`.
-    - The space size for the KV TLV is allocated in the delta slot.
+    - The space size for the KV TLV is allocated in the delta slot (see (1) in the figure above).
     - The header and the key name part of the payload are written.
-    - See (1) in the above figure which shows the creation of the KV6 attribute in the delta slot.
-- When CFSTORE Write() is called, the client supplies a data buffer and the length of the data to be written (see (2) in the above figure).
+- When CFSTORE Write() is called, the client supplies a data buffer and the length L of the data to be written (see (2) in the figure above).
     - CFSTORE writes the data to NV store.
 The supplied data should be padded to be a multiple of PU size (the minimum write size).
-If not CFSTORE will write only a multiple of PU bytes.
+If not CFSTORE will write only a multiple of PU bytes, and report to the client that n < L bytes of data have been written.
-- When the KV is closed the tail is written in the KV commit the data.
+- When the KV is closed the tail is written in the KV commit the data (see (3) in the above figure).
+    - The `cfstore_file_t` structure removed from the `file_list`.
-- Once the KV has been closed it may be opened for writing again.
-This will cause a new version of the KV TLV to be present in the delta slot.
+- Once the KV has been closed it may be opened again for writing.
+This will cause a new version of the KV TLV to be created in the delta slot.

-### <a name="deleting-a-kv"></a> Deleting a KV
+### <a name="deleting-a-kv"></a> Deleting a KV (CFSTORE Delete() API Method)

 ![alt text](pics/ARM_MBED_SW_HLD_0001_kv_delete.jpg "unseen title text") **Figure 9.
 Deleting a  KV.**

 The above figure shows the operations performed to delete a KV.

 - The last full TLV representation of the KV is found.
-This may appear in a snapshot or delta slot.
+When an existing KV is opened for deleting, the latest version of the TLV may be found in a snapshot or delta slot.
-- The VALID field (previously set to the erase value at during the last sector erase operation) is set to complement of the erase value.
+- The tail VALID field (previously set to the erase value during the last sector erase operation) is set to complement of the erase value (see (1) and (2) in the figure above).
   The KV TLV then becomes invalid and will be ignored.
 - At a suitable point during system operation (e.g. when a CFSTORE Flush() operation is performed) the previous snapshot slot and delta slot(s) are used to create a new snapshot slot.
 The new snapshot slot contains a full representation of all the valid TLVs not including the deleted TLVs.
 The old snapshot slot will be erased and used to create the next snapshot version at some future point in time.
 This scheme garbage collects the deleted TLVs at the expense of periodically consolidating valid KV TLVs in a snapshot image.

-### <a name="opening-an-existing-kv-for-reading"></a> Opening an Existing KV for Reading
+### <a name="opening-an-existing-kv-for-reading"></a> Opening an Existing KV for Reading (CFSTORE Open(Read-Only) API Method)

 - For this operation, its not necessary to log any new entries in the delta slot.
-- When an existing KV is opened for reading, the latest version of the KV TLV is found.
-This may be in the preceding snapshot or delta slots.
+- When an existing KV is opened for reading, the latest version of the TLV may be found in a snapshot or delta slot.
+The latest version will have a valid CRC/HMAC code and the latest SEQUENCE-NUMBER.
-    - A cfstore_file_t structure is allocated within the hkey buffer, or from a statically allocated SRAM pool of structures.
+    - A `cfstore_file_t` structure is initialised within the hkey buffer and inserted into the `file_list`.
+The rlocation is set to 0.
-- When the client performs a CFSTORE Read() operation, the KV data is read into the supplied buffer from the location indicated by the current value of the rlocation position.
+- When the client performs a CFSTORE Read() operation, the KV data is read into the client supplied buffer from the location indicated by the current value of the rlocation position.
-    - The cfstore_file_t rlocation position is updated after receiving the data from the storage driver.
+    - The `cfstore_file_t` rlocation position is updated after receiving the data from the storage driver by the number of read bytes of data.
-- When the client performs a CFSTORE Rseek() operation, the cfstore_file_t::rlocaton attribute is updated.
+- When the client performs a CFSTORE Rseek() operation, the `cfstore_file_t`::rlocaton attribute is updated to the new position.
 - Multiple readers can read the underlying KV TLV data simultaneously.
-Each client maintains a cfstore_file_t::rlocaton attribute independent of other clients.
+Each client maintains a `cfstore_file_t::rlocaton` attribute independent of the other clients.
-- When the client performs a CFSTORE Close() the cfstore_file_t structure is returned to the client/returned to the pool.
+- When the client performs a CFSTORE Close() the `cfstore_file_t` structure is removed from the `file_list`.

-### <a name="opening-an-existing-kv-for-reading-writing"></a> Opening an Existing KV for Reading/Writing
+### <a name="opening-an-existing-kv-for-reading-writing"></a> Opening an Existing KV for Reading/Writing (CFSTORE Open(RW) API Method)

 ![alt text](pics/ARM_MBED_SW_HLD_0001_kv_open.jpg "unseen title text") **Figure 10.
 Opening an existing KV for reading/writing.**

 - For this operation, a new version of the TLV is created in the delta slot.
 - When an existing KV is opened for reading and writing, the latest version of the KV TLV is found.
     - The latest version of the TLV may be found in the previous snapshot (see (1) in the above figure) or in a delta slot.
 The latest version will have a valid CRC/HMAC code and the latest SEQUENCE-NUMBER.
-    - A cfstore_file_t structure is allocated within the hkey buffer, or from a statically allocated SRAM pool of structures.
+    - A `cfstore_file_t` structure is initialised within the hkey buffer (rlocation = 0, wlocation = 0) and inserted into the `file_list`.
     - The size of the full TLV representation needed to store the KV is calculated from the supplied data i.e. `size = sizeof(header)+sizeof(tail)+key_name_length+value_data_length)`.
     - The space size for the KV TLV is allocated in the delta slot.
+See (1) in the figure above which shows the opening of a pre-existing KV in a snapshot slot and the creation of the new full TLV representation in the delta slot.
     - The header and the key name part of the payload are written.
-    - See (1) in the above figure which shows the opening of a pre-existing KV in a snapshot slot and the creation of the new full TLV representation in the delta slot.
-- When the client performs a CFSTORE Read() operation, the KV data is read into the supplied buffer from the location indicated by the current value of the rlocation position.
+- When the client performs a CFSTORE Read() operation, the KV data is read into the client supplied buffer from the location indicated by the current value of the rlocation.
-    - The cfstore_file_t rlocation position is updated after receiving the data from the storage driver.
+    - The `cfstore_file_t` rlocation position is updated after receiving the data from the storage driver.
-    - When the client performs a CFSTORE Rseek() operation, the cfstore_file_t::rlocaton attribute is updated.
+    - When the client performs a CFSTORE Rseek() operation, the `cfstore_file_t`::rlocaton attribute is updated.
 - When CFSTORE Write() is called, the client supplies a data buffer and the length of the data to be written (see (2) in the above figure).
-    - The cfstore_file_t wlocation position defaults to 0, and cannot be set with a seek operation.
+    - The `cfstore_file_t` wlocation position defaults to 0, and cannot be set with a seek operation.
 It is updated after writing data to storage.
-    - CFSTORE writes the data to NV store.
+    - CFSTORE writes the data to the NV store.
 The supplied data should be padded to be a multiple of PU size (the minimum write size).
-If not CFSTORE will write only a multiple of PU bytes.
+If not CFSTORE will write only a multiple of PU bytes, and report to the client that n < L bytes of data have been written.
 - Multiple readers/writers can read/write the underlying KV TLV data simultaneously.
-Each client maintains  and cfstore_file_t::wlocaton attributes independently of other clients.
+Each client maintains `cfstore_file_t`::wlocation attributes independently of the other clients.
-- When the KV is closed the tail is written in the KV commit the data.
-See (3) in the above figure.
+- When the KV is closed the tail CRC/HMAC is written to commit the data (see (3) in the figure above).
 The previous version of the TLV is then invalidated by setting the tail VALID field to the complement of the erase value.
-    - When the client performs a CFSTORE Close() the cfstore_file_t structure is returned to the client/returned to the pool.
+    - When the client performs a CFSTORE Close() the `cfstore_file_t` is removed from the `file_list`.
 - Once the KV has been closed it may be opened for writing again.
-This will cause a new version of the KV TLV to be present in the delta slot (see (4) in the above figure).
+This will cause a new version of the KV TLV to be created in the delta slot (see (4) in the above figure).

-### <a name="flush-operation"></a> Flush Operation
+### <a name="flush-operation"></a> Flush Operation (CFSTORE Flush() API Method)

 The CFSTORE Flush() operation does the following:

-- The current delta slot is committed by writing the tail of the Flash Journal Slot.
+- The current delta slot is committed by writing the tail of the Flash Journal slot.
 - The oldest snapshot slot is erased in preparation for receiving the new snapshot data.
 - The latest versions of valid KV TLVs are found in the latest snapshot and delta slots.
-A new version is written in the new snapshot so that there will be no deleted TLVs present.
+A new version is written in the new snapshot in which there will be no deleted TLVs present.
 - The new snapshot flash journal tail will be written, committing the snapshot data.

 ### <a name="synchronous-mode-of-operation"></a> Synchronous Mode of Operation.

 The design supports a synchronous interface implementation.
+See the CFSTORE [HLD for the API design][CFSTORE_HLD] for more information.

 ### <a name="asynchronous-mode-of-operation"></a> Asynchronous Mode of Operation

 The design supports an asynchronous interface implementation.
-The asynchronous KV read operation proceeds as follows:

-- On a KV open for read-only access, a KVBUF is attached to the KV file descriptor.
-- The KV is found in the latest snapshot and the value data read into the KVBUF.
-- The delta snapshots subsequent to latest snapshot are searched and applied to the KVBUF to yield the current state of the KV value data.
+See the CFSTORE [HLD for the API design][CFSTORE_HLD] for more information.

 ### <a name="static-sram-buffers-kvbufs"></a> Static SRAM Buffers (KVBUFs)